the walks, scroll

 As a general

-tourist guide, I recommend the Lanzarote and Fuerteventura (AA Essential
+tourist guide, I used to recommend the Lanzarote and Fuerteventura (AA Essential

 map I have located for Lanzarote by far is the Lanzarote Tour and Trail